Road surface: Other surfaces

 Brick, cobblestone, sett, wood plank, and wood block pavements such as Nicolson pavement, were once common in urban areas throughout the world, but fell out of fashion in most countries, due to the high cost of labor required to lay and maintain them, and are typically only kept for historical or aesthetic reasons.
 In some countries, however, they are still common in local streets.
 In the Netherlands, brick paving has made something of a comeback since the adoption of a major nationwide traffic safety program in 1997.
 From 1998 through 2007, more than 41,000 km of city streets were converted to local access roads with a speed limit of 30 km/h, for the purpose of traffic calming.
 One popular measure is to use brick paving - the noise and vibration slows motorists down.
 At the same time, it is not uncommon for cycle paths alongside a road to have a smoother surface than the road itself.

-Although rarely constructed today, early-style macadam and tarmac pavements are sometimes found beneath modern asphalt concrete or Portland cement concrete pavements, because the cost of their removal at the time of renovation would not significantly benefit the durabilty and longevity of the newer surface.
+Although rarely constructed today, early-style macadam and tarmac pavements are sometimes found beneath modern asphalt concrete or Portland cement concrete pavements, because the cost of their removal at the time of renovation would not significantly benefit the durability and longevity of the newer surface.

 There are ways to create the appearance of brick pavement, without the expense of actual bricks.
 The first method to create brick texture is to heat an asphalt pavement and use metal wires to imprint a brick pattern using a compactor to create stamped asphalt.
 A similar method is to use rubber imprinting tools to press over a thin layer of cement to create decorative concrete.
 Another method is to use a brick pattern stencil and apply a surfacing material over the stencil.
 Materials that can be applied to give the color of the brick and skid resistance can be in many forms.
 An example is to use colored polymer-modified concrete slurry which can be applied by screeding or spraying.
 Another material is aggregate-reinforced thermoplastic which can be heat applied to the top layer of the brick-pattern surface.
 Other coating materials over stamped asphalt are paints and two-part epoxy coating.